Academic year and semester

 You need the student code to write on all applications, tests and other papers that are handed in at/in the university.
 Example of a student code: a139876

-- To get an access to ÕIS please turn to IT department (Akadeemia str.
-5; also known as Building of Economics) room SOC-132.
+- To get an access to ÕIS and your UniID please turn to room ICT-410 (Akadeemia tee 15a, IT Building).

 Please be sure you have your ID-card or other identification document with you!

-ÕIS is a web-based study information system of TALLINN TECH.
+ÕIS is a web-based study information system of TalTech.

 To find out how it works, see from HERE and click “help” button.